About Us – Sophia Taylor and On The Scent

 At the vet puppy socialisation class, handling skills, name recognition, the sit restraint and general obedience are discussed along with ‘controlled play’ with other dogs, inside and outside the home and the importance of timing, consistency and positive reinforcement.

 For those of you on social media, we now have our own public face book page, ‘On the Scent’ Dog training Suffolk.
-This face book page like this website is a work in progress, so do take a look at it for up to date tips and clips of some of our activities.
+UK.
+This face book page like this website is a work in progress, so do take a look at it for up to date tips and clips of some of our activities along with our reviews.

-For behavioural issues like aggression towards people or other dogs, separation anxiety and more challenging behaviours then Helen Goodall of Dogs Behaving Badly is the best behaviourist to contact.
+For behavioural issues like aggression towards people or other dogs, separation anxiety and more challenging behaviours then Helen Goodall of Dogs Behaving Badly is the person to contact.
 Details maybe found on the ‘About Us’ page of this website.